-Lectures will be conducted in English for foreign students.
+Lectures will be conducted in English when foreign students registered.

-Mail to contact person (manager): Yoichiro Nishida: y-nishida.nuro@tmd.ac.jp
+Mail to contact person: Kokoro Ozaki: k-oznuro@tmd.ac.jp

 The curriculum aims to provide education in a small group.
 Therefore, we may select applicants if candidates exceed the number of available enrollment spaces.